jameswol-ai/random/README.md

 # arc
 ai-architecture

 Architecture AI is an AI tool that helps architects and engineers in East Africa design, check compliance, and prepare documentation quickly and efficiently.
+It provides references to regional building codes, automated compliance checks, and sample workflows for engineers and architects.

 What It Does
 - Generate concept drawings adapted to tropical climates and local materials